import numpy as npNumPy

 names = np.array(['bob', 'joe', 'will','zhou', 'lu', 'wei' ])

-array(['bob', 'joe', 'will', 'zhou', 'lu', 'wei'], dtype='<U4')
+namesarray(['bob', 'joe', 'will', 'zhou', 'lu', 'wei'], dtype='<U4')

 data = np.array([[4,7], [0,2], [-5, 6], [0, 0], [1, 2], [-12, -4], [3, 4]])

-array([[ 4, 7],
+data array([[ 4, 7],

 [ 0, 2],